dreadnaught-dev/laramie-docs/installation.md

 <a name="requirements"></a>
 ## Requirements

 Laramie is a composer package _for_ Laravel.
-So obviously Laravel is required.
+So Laravel is requirement number one.
 For Laravel's requirements and installation instructions, [see here](https://laravel.com/docs/installation).
-In addition to Laravel's requirements, Laramie's juju requires the following:
+In addition to Laravel's requirements, Laramie's juju depends on the following:

-- PostgreSQL 9.4 or greater with a user that has privileges to create database extensions (advanced privileges are only needed for the initial migration)
+- PostgreSQL 9.4 or greater with a user that has privileges to create database extensions (a user with advanced privileges is only needed for the initial migration)
 - [Laravel's authentication facilities](https://laravel.com/docs/authentication) must be enabled, and at least one user should be configured.

 <a name="install-laramie"></a>